A/Prof Richard

 Sacrum & Coccyx (Tailbone)

-Dr Richard Parkinson operates at Sydney’s leading private hospitals.
+A/Prof Richard Parkinson operates at Sydney’s leading private hospitals.

 He consults and operates from Sydney’s most advanced neurosurgical and spinal surgery hospitals, including St Vincent’s Private Hospital, Prince of Wales Private Hospital and The Mater Hospital.
 These hospitals have specialised neurosurgical facilities, including cutting-edge imaging equipment, neurosurgical navigation systems, dedicated and well-trained theatre staff, and physical rehabilitation services.

-Dr Parkinson’s areas of expertise includes surgery of the spinal column, scoliosis surgery, peripheral nerve and brain injuries, as well as physical rehabilitation from spinal injuries in athletes.
+A/Prof Parkinson’s areas of expertise includes surgery of the spinal column, scoliosis surgery, peripheral nerve and brain injuries, as well as physical rehabilitation from spinal injuries in athletes.

-Dr Richard Parkinson
+A/Prof Richard Parkinson

 MBBS, BMedSci, FRACS

-Neurosurgeon & Spine Surgeon with 20+ Years Experience
+Neurosurgeon & Spine Surgeon with 25+ Years Experience

 Pioneer in Minimally Invasive & Endoscopic Spine Surgery.

 Endoscopic spinal surgery is an ultra-minimally invasive spine surgery technique that offers potential benefits compared to conventional spine surgical approaches, as it results in less collateral damage to the surrounding tissue of the spinal column.
-Dr Parkinson performs endoscopic spine surgery in Sydney for a range of common spinal conditions.
+A/Prof Parkinson performs endoscopic spine surgery in Sydney for a range of common spinal conditions.

 Minimally Invasive Spinal Surgery (MISS) is a surgical approach used to treat various spinal conditions with less disruption to the surrounding tissues compared to traditional open surgery, which involves a large cut to gain access to the spine.